Andreas-Hum/numericalts/README.md

-# numerical.js (Work in Progress)
+# numerical.ts (Work in Progress)

-numerical.js is a TypeScript/JavaScript library that focuses primarily on linear algebra functions, with plans to expand to include other mathematical functions in the future.
-It aims to provide a comprehensive set of tools for performing various linear algebra operations efficiently in JavaScript or TypeScript.
+numerical.ts is a TypeScript library that focuses primarily on linear algebra functions, with plans to expand to include other mathematical functions in the future.
+It aims to provide a comprehensive set of tools for performing various linear algebra operations efficiently in TypeScript-

+The library leverages the power of generic types to enable flexible usage with different data types while ensuring type safety.
+This allows you to perform linear algebra operations on various numeric types, such as `number`, `bigint`, or custom numerical types.
+The use of generics provides versatility and adaptability to different use cases and data structures.

-Please note that numerical.js is currently a work in progress
+Please note that numerical.ts is currently a work in progress

 [![Version](https://img.shields.io/npm/v/numericaljs.svg)](https://www.npmjs.com/package/numericaljs)
 [![Downloads](https://img.shields.io/npm/dm/numericaljs.svg)](https://www.npmjs.com/package/numericaljs)